Deltares/Wflow.jl/docs/src/model_docs/params_vertical.md

 | `returnflow` | return flow | mm Δt``^{-1}`` | - |

 ### Water allocation land
-The Table below shows the parameters (fields) of struct `WaterAllocationLand`, including a description of these parameters, the unit, and default value if applicable.
-The parameters in bold represent model parameters that can be set through static and forcing input data (netCDF), and can be listed in the TOML configuration file under `[input.vertical.waterallocation]`, to map the internal model parameter to the external netCDF variable.
+The Table below shows the parameters (fields) of struct `AllocationLand`, including a description of these parameters, the unit, and default value if applicable.
+The parameters in bold represent model parameters that can be set through static and forcing input data (netCDF), and can be listed in the TOML configuration file under `[input.vertical.allocation]`, to map the internal model parameter to the external netCDF variable.

 |  parameter | description    | unit | default |
 |:---------------| --------------- | ---------------------- | ----- |